multi-agent

 Multi-agent CLI pair programmer with FORGE, MUSE, and SAGE agents

 Model-agnostic terminal coding tool with 3 specialized agents: FORGE for code editing, MUSE for planning and review, and SAGE for research.
-Supports 100+ LLM providers with local-first privacy and conversational Git integration.
+Connects to hundreds of LLM providers and models with local-first privacy and conversational Git integration.
 Apache 2.0 licensed.
 A thoughtfully designed multi-agent approach that separates concerns between coding, thinking, and information gathering for more reliable results.

 Run Claude Code, Codex, and Gemini agents in parallel with isolated branches